 Soon, the distribution network has expanded.
 To such an extent that the company felt itself in need of representation outside the Lanaudière region.
 However, the Harnois did not believe that the right choice was to open other bakeries.

 The concept of a caravan that would act like the cities “Food Trucks” have grown quietly in the minds of the family.
 The first one was created in 2013.
 On board: the first franchisee, Mr. Sylvain Payette.
-Four years later, there are eight caravans in the ranks under the banner Beignes d'Antan.
+Five years later, there are eight caravans in the ranks under the banner Beignes d'Antan.
 The concept is literally a rage!
 Caravans are so wanted throughout Quebec that the production factory is struggling to supply on demand.

 It did not matter it needed another project!
 An idea of a small house appeared.
 Same concept as caravans, but installed permanently in a strategic location.
 Called affectionately "Lil’ Delight", the first little house is set up at the Premium Outlets Montréal located in Mirabel.
 Délices d'Antan sees its banner Beignes d'Antan take off and aims to create thirty cottages all over Québec.
 To do this, the Harnois are particularly interested in the touristic and busy places of Québec, where its famous donut can be discovered on a larger scale.